Autonomous quantum machines and the finite sized Quasi-Ideal clock: Introduction

+In fact, we demonstrate that the evolution of the clock mimics that of the idealized clock (up to the exponentially small error).
+As such, if one wishes to convert any quantum operation with external control into an autonomous process, one may do so by using the idealized momentum clock (as in \cite{malabarba2015clock}), whose description is simple, and keep track of the real error by using the results presented in this manuscript.
+Thus one can account for the cost of turning a quantum process autonomous \emph{without having to explicitly describe the control}, an immense advantage for the cases wherein to do so would be either analytically intractable, or computationally intensive \cite{maxclock}.\Mspace

-On a foundational note, the idealized behaviour of a quantum clock is equivalent to it obeying the canonical commutation relation.
-Given a suitable definition of a ``time operator" we demonstrate that our finite clock states also approximate the canonical commutator relation, -- a property which is absent in the clock proposed by \cite{SaleckerWigner,Peres} (see \cite{sergedft}).
-The approximate achievability of this property, is a consequence of the coherent nature of our clock state.
-This highlights the importance of quantum coherence in quantum clocks and control.
+On a foundational note, the behaviour of an idealized quantum clock is equivalent to it obeying the canonical commutation relation.
+Given a suitable definition of a time operator we demonstrate that our finite clock states also approximate the canonical commutator relation | a property which is absent in the clock proposed by \cite{SaleckerWigner,Peres}.
+Importantly, this property, together with the quasi-ideal evolution of our clock, are both consequences of the coherent nature of the clock state.
+This highlights the importance of quantum coherence in quantum clocks and control.\Mspace

-Organisation of this \comm.
-Given the high volume of material presented, we will start with Section \ref{summery} which provides an informal summary of our main results and puts them into a historical context.
-In particular, this Section is organised into the following subsections.
-Subsection \ref{sec:ideal} introduces the infinite dimensional clock highlighting its relevant properties we wish to mimic.
-This is followed by an introduction to finite clocks in Subsection \ref{sec:The finite clock main text}.
-We then outline our main results in Subsection \ref{sec:RESULTS}, and explain their implications for quantum autonomous control in Subsection \ref{sec:Quasi-Canonical commutator}, followed by a general discussion and a conclusion in Subsections \ref{sec:discussion}, \ref{sec:conclusions} respectively.
-In the \suppl~we prove the results presented in this article.
-The results themselves are presented with more generality in the form of Theorems.
-The organization of the \suppl~is described following the table of contents.
+{\bf\emph{Organisation of this \comm. - }} Given the high volume of material presented, we summarize the main results and discussion first; including a conclusion, and provide the full theorems and technical proofs thereafter.
+To begin with, Section \ref{sec:ideal} introduces the infinite dimensional clock highlighting its relevant properties that we wish to mimic.
+This is followed by an introduction to finite clocks in Section \ref{sec:The finite clock main text}, in particular to the complex Gaussian superposition that we study.
+The main results of our work are then stated and explained in Section \ref{sec:RESULTS}, including a discussion on the implications for quantum autonomous control in Subsection \ref{sec:Quasi-Canonical commutator}.
+This is followed by a general discussion and conclusions in Sections \ref{sec:discussion} and \ref{sec:conclusions} respectively.
+In the \suppl~we prove the results presented in this \comm.
+The results themselves are presented with more generality in the form of theorems.
+The organization of the \suppl~is described directly after the conclusions (Section \ref{sec:conclusions}).